-What does Common People mean?
+What do you think Common People means?

 Pulp: Common People Meaning